CRM (Customer Relationship Management)

 Good CRM can influence both sets of conditions.

-CRM can have a major impact on an organization through:
+CRM can have a major impact on an organisation through:

 - shifting the focus from product to customer

-- streamlining the offer to what the customer requires, not want the organization can make
+- streamlining the offer to what the customer requires, not want the organisation can make

 - highlighting competencies required for an effective CRM process